 Our Manufacturing Clients

-At Porter Capital, we have numerous manufacturing clients and are working with them to ease the financial pressures many are experiencing.
+At Porter Capital, we have numerous manufacturing clients seeking funding and are working with them to ease the financial pressures and sustain business growth.
 These are a few examples of our manufacturing clients:

 - Snack Manufacturers: From edible cookie dough to cracker and chip manufacturers, our clients create great snacks.
 We even have clients creating snacks for our four-legged friends.
 These manufacturers come to us because margins are often tight, and they need to purchase new equipment or are having difficulty making payroll.